 As we can see in this line of stats, the hype and popularity of the Super Smash Bros. series did not start with the newest releases, but it was there since the start of the series.
 This is mainly because Super Smash Bros. dared to alter the cookie-cutter formula of fighting games and add more complexity to it while also making their games refreshing and insanely fun to play.

-Super Smash Bros. was the fastest-selling Wii U game in history.
+Super Smash Bros. was the fastest-selling Wii U game in history with 14 million copies.

 The game sold 490,000 copies in North America.